Five people being rescued after car crashes off Banks Peninsula cliff

-A car carrying five people has driven off the road down a bank in Port Levy, Canterbury, this afternoon after 1pm.
+A car carrying five people has driven off the road down a bank in Port Levy, Canterbury, this afternoon shortly after midday.

 Two people are seriously injured, and three others moderately injured, police confirmed.